 Learn More About What We Do

-Iron has great strength and rigidity, but solid Aluminum has almost the same characteristics, along with anti-corrosive properties.
-If Iron gets scratched with a snow plow or shovel, beat with a baseball bat or its coating breaches for any reason, its natural reaction is to start to corrode.
-With the exception of the shore, we never have to worry about Aluminum corroding, ever!
+Iron has great strength and rigidity, but solid aluminum has almost the same characteristics, along with anti-corrosive properties.
+If iron gets scratched with a snow plow or shovel, beaten with a baseball bat, or its coating breaches for any reason, its natural reaction is to start to corrode.
+With the exception of the shore, we never have to worry about aluminum corroding, ever!

 This varies depending on the complexities of the project.
-Straightforward terrace railings or balconies can be done in a matter of two to four weeks.
-The same for typical estate gates.
+Straightforward terrace railings or wrought iron balcony railings can be done in a matter of two to four weeks.
+The same goes for typical estate gates.
 However, for an intricate foyer railing or estate gate where custom tooling or dies have to be created, it can be three to six months.

 What is an ICA?

-The Ironworks Consultation Agreement or ICA provides our experience and artistic sensibilities, in-depth knowledge and national connections, resources and vendors to help you unearth what is the best fit for your project.
-There is a fee attached to this service which is usually credited to your project at the completion of the consultation.
+The Ironworks Consultation Agreement or ICA provides you with our experience and artistic sensibilities, our in-depth knowledge and national connections, as well as resources and vendors, in an effort to help you unearth what is the best fit for your project.
+There is a fee attached to this service, which is usually credited to your project at completion of the consultation.

 Do you have anything in stock?